angular/angular/src/lib/input/input.md

 ### Auto-resizing `<textarea>` elements

-`<textarea>` elements can be made to automatically resize to fit their contents by applying the `matTextareaAutosize` directive.
+`<textarea>` elements can be made to automatically resize to fit their contents by applying the `cdkTextareaAutosize` directive.
 This works with `<textarea matInput>` elements as well as plain native `<textarea>` elements.
-The min and max size of the textarea can be specified in rows, using the `matAutosizeMinRows` and `matAutosizeMaxRows` properties respectively.
+The min and max size of the textarea can be specified in rows, using the `cdkAutosizeMinRows` and `cdkAutosizeMaxRows` properties respectively.

 <!-- example(input-autosize-textarea) -->